 Currently, the MIT shuttle vehicles are cleaned once a day using a Covid-19 approved fogging process along with enhanced cleaning procedures.
 In addition, shuttle drivers clean high-touch surfaces at every shift change.

 The Department of Facilities and DLCs have posted signage around campus to encourage healthy practices that comply with city and state Covid-19 guidelines.
 An online toolkit is available for DLCs to download or order signage.

 The Atlas Service Center is providing most services remotely.
-In-person I-9 verifications resumed as of June 29; an appointment is necessary.
+In-person I-9 verifications are available by appointment only.
+View details on the I-9 Process at MIT site.
 Parking & Transportation staff remain available via the online, email, and phone contacts provided on the Commuter Connections pages and via the Atlas website.

 Many MITAC vendors are open in a limited capacity; discounted tickets may be purchased online at MITAC’s website and shipped free of charge.
 Check out MITAC’s upcoming virtual events, K-12 resources, and YouTube archives.
 As MITAC’s physical ticket offices at the Stata Center and Lincoln Lab remain closed, the MITAC team is available by email Monday – Friday, 9 a.m. – 5 p.m., or you can leave a voicemail at 617-253-7990.

 The MIT Federal Credit Union branch at 700 Tech Square is open during regular hours for ATM/VTM usage and by appointment Monday – Friday, 8:30 a.m. – 4:30 p.m.